Seth Peterson Cottage: Description

 The Seth Peterson Cottage is located at E9982 Fern Dell Road in Reedsburg, Wisconsin, near Wisconsin Dells.
 Designed by Frank Lloyd Wright in the Usonian style, the Peterson Cottage is a one-story building with one bedroom.
 It sits on a hill about 60 ft above Mirror Lake, within Mirror Lake State Park in Sauk County.
 The only access is by a long driveway.

 The Peterson Cottage is one of 41 extant Wright designs in Wisconsin and was one of the last buildings that Wright designed before his death in 1959.
 It is also the final building designed by him with a rectangular floor plan; his few subsequent designs have circular or triangular floor plans.
 Taliesin Associated Architects, the successor firm to Wright's practice, later copied the general design of the Peterson Cottage in the construction of the Don and Virginia Lovness House.
-Like Wright's other Usonian houses, the cottage lacks both a basement and an attic, featuring a series of interconnected, free-flowing spaces.
-Unlike these other houses, however, it does not include any carport.
+Like Wright's other Usonian houses, the cottage lacks either a basement or an attic and is laid out in a series of interconnected, free-flowing spaces.
+Unlike these other houses, however, it also does not include a carport.

 As of 2024, the cottage's bedroom can accommodate up to two people overnight, while the living–dining room has a sofa bed for an additional two guests.
 Furthermore, the space can host up to 40 guests for events.
 Throughout the year, tours of the cottage are hosted on the second Sunday of every month for a fee, with free tours available during Wisconsin State Park Open Houses.